 Truth be told, you do have to take some extra measures to ensure your vulnerable hair is not dry and weak and you don’t wanna make these practices a frequent occurrence or you will definitely lose your curl pattern.
 Anyway, the main message here is that you can still have fun with your hair but without all the lye application every 6 weeks.
 Awesome, right?!

 Being a natural girl these days isn’t as rare or as difficult as a few years ago.
 Back then there was little to no help or information.
-There were very few professionals who could work with curly hair and natural hair care brands weren’t as easy to find or as many as today.
+There were very few professionals who could work with curly hair and natural hair care brands weren’t as easy to find as today, in fact, there were very few..

 These days you have a black natural hair model on Victoria Secret’s runway, you have a Miss USA with natural hair, you have mainstream hair care brands like Pantene reaching out to fulfil the needs of kinky hair textures and a multitude of natural hair care brands.